mktcode/openai-tool-runner/README.md

 ### Nested Agents

+A free runner as the main chatbot and then other runners (free and straight) as tools could yield interesting results.
+Unfortunatley I have no real goal here.
+Not sure what to even try with this.

 ```ts
 import { type AgentMessage, type ToolInterface, createCompleter, createRunner, createSystemMessage, createUserMessage } from 'openai-tool-runner'
 import { PlanResearchTool, ProvideFinalAnswerTool, WebSearchTool } from './your-tools'